stoeckley/Eat-Static/README.md

 ```
 If you stored functions as defaults, then this would let you decide which of the blended items gets the proper implementation for the same named function, much like inheritance in standard OO.

 Any definitions of a parameter inside the blend arglist will override that same named parameter in any of the parents you list.
 Thus, you can make an optional parameter required, or a required parameter optional with a default value.
-However, a required parameter or a paramater with a default value cannot be removed or made nil; in either case, you can assign a default value only.
+However, a required parameter or a paramater with a default value cannot be removed or made nil; in either case, you can assign a default value only; assigning nil as the default value is ignored.

 As you will see below, using the "final field" designation will also prevent a child from doing things, allowing you to create specific blends you can always trust.